sceckert/IntroDHFall2022/_week6/advanced-tips-for-webscraping.md

 `value.replaceChars("áéíóú", "aeiou").replace(/\W+/, "-")` :

 This is a GREL function that takes a given string, and removes diacritics (eg accents).
-It also strips out all spaces and punctuation and replaces them with a hyphen [NOTE: if your string contains a diametric not included here, be sure to add it.]
+We've told it to replace all non-alphanumeric characters–– that is, punctuation and spaces, everything that's not a word (the `/\W+/`) ––with a "``-``" [NOTE: if your string contains a diametric not included here, be sure to add it.]

 Now, create a column based on "album" called "album_parsed".In the window that pops up to create each column, we would paste the following expression

 `value.replaceChars("áéíóú", "aeiou").replace(/\W+/, "-")` :

 This is a regular expression that takes in the value in the column, replaces any diacritic markers, and replaces all non-alphanumeric characters (the `/\W+/`) with a "``-``".

 ---